topoftheyear/Byte-le-Royale-2019/sphinx/ship_upgrades.md

 Module and module slot prices are dependent on the median price of all the materials in the universe.
 To find the cost of a module or a module slot, take the price listed below and multiply it by the median price in the universe.

+Please note that all ships are outfitted with the level 0 modules, and all ships start with module slot 0.
 +----------------+---------+---------+---------+---------+---------+
 | Module Upgrade | Level 0 | Level 1 | Level 2 | Level 3 | Illegal |
 +================+=========+=========+=========+=========+=========+